act-rules/act-rules.github.io/_rules/SC3-1-1-html-xml-lang-match.md

 ### Applicability

-The root node of the page, if it is an `html` element with both [non-empty][] `lang` and `xml:lang` attributes.
+The root element of the page, if it is an `html` element with both [non-empty][] `lang` and `xml:lang` attributes.

 ### Expectation

 The value of the primary language sub-tag for the `lang` and `xml:lang` attributes are the same.

-**Note:** Language tags are not case sensitive.
+**Note**: HTML 5 specification requires the `lang` and `xml:lang` attributes to match exactly.
+This is not known to impact accessibility, which is why it is permitted in this rule.

 ## Assumptions

-- Although there is no known way that an inappropriate secondary sub-tag in the lang or xml:lang attribute (such as "en-XYZ") can lead to accessibility issues, it is conceivable that with specific assistive technologies on some languages, there can be exceptions.
-In that case lang and xml:lang should have matching secondary sub-tags.
+- Although there is no known way that an inappropriate secondary sub-tag in the `lang` or `xml:lang` attribute (such as "en-XYZ") can lead to accessibility issues, it is conceivable that with specific assistive technologies on some languages, there can be exceptions.
+In that case `lang` and `xml:lang` should have matching secondary sub-tags.

 ## Accessibility Support